Sage/carbon/rfcs/text/semantic-release.md

 This functionality is not available in the latest stable release, however the beta has been evolving for in excess of a year.

+**NOTE:** It is not possible to protect GitHub branches using a regex.
+For that reason the environment variables are only included on approved branches.
+If you want to publish a maintenance release, an administrator should create the new branch, enable branch protection and add the environment variables to TravisCI.

 # Drawbacks
 - There is a learning curve to this new process